alex-susi/baseball_proj_1/README.md

 **Retrosheet PBP Scraper:** https://github.com/beanumber/baseball_R/tree/master/scripts

 ## EDA
-I looked at the relationship between RE24 and DEF or UZR/150 for players by position
+* I looked at the relationship between RE24 and DEF or UZR/150 for players by position
+* I only wanted to look at players that started or played in a significant portion of the season so I filtered the data to include players with at least 300 plate appearances and 300 innings played in the field

-Then I grouped players by position and looked at average RE24, average DEF or UZR/150, and average salary
+* Then I grouped players by position and looked at average RE24, average DEF or UZR/150, and average salary

 ## Model Building